2014 Dallas Cowboys season

-The team improved on their 8–8 record from 2013, finishing 12–4 in a three-way tie for first place in the NFC.
-However, the Cowboys lost tiebreakers to both the Seattle Seahawks and Green Bay Packers and had to start their postseason in the Wild Card round.
-They started with a tough 24–20 win over the Detroit Lions before losing to the Packers 26–21 the following week, ending their season.
+The team improved on their 8–8 record from 2013, finishing 12–4 in a three-way tie for first place in the NFC; however, the Cowboys lost the conference record tiebreakers to both the Seattle Seahawks and Green Bay Packers and had to start their postseason in the wild card round.
+They started with a 24–20 win over the Detroit Lions before losing to the Packers 26–21 the following week, ending their season.